getong/flutter_rust_bridge_tutorial/src/welcome/when-you-are-js-developer/README.md

 Later on, you will realize how interacting with Rust libraries empowers you to develop potent products - precisely what you are aiming for.

-## But - everything as code!?
+## Everything as code!?

 In Flutter, a component is a self-contained, reusable piece of a user interface.
 It is a widget that can be used in a Flutter app to create a specific visual and/or interactive element, such as a button, text field, or image.
 A component in Flutter can be composed of other components, making it possible to create complex UIs by assembling smaller, reusable parts.

-Doesn't that sound familiar !?&#x20;
+Doesn't that sound familiar to you!?&#x20;

 Let's compare a single Flutter widget with a Vue.js component.
+In Flutter you write the whole component as Dart code:

 ```
 import 'package:flutter/material.dart';